 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!

 Arizona has two separate bison application periods.
-There are not any mature bull hunts in this application timeframe.
-If you are looking for a chance at a mature cow bison, remember that you can pick up a bonus point during this application period and look toward applying for the spring draw in the September/October application period.
-Since 20% of the overall number of bison tags in this draw will go to max point applicants, some of these hunts will not have a random tag.
-It will be hard to say which hunts will go to non-point applicants, but they will most likely not be the Raymond tags and the House Rock Wildlife controlled hunt areas.
+There are not any mature-bull hunts in this application timeframe.
+If you are looking for a chance at a mature bull, remember that you can pick up a bonus point during this application period and apply for the spring draw during the September/October application period.
+Since 20% of the bison tags in this draw will go to max point applicants, some of these hunts will not have a random tag.
+It will be hard to say which hunts will go to max point applicants, but they will most likely be in the Raymond Wildlife and House Rock Wildlife controlled hunt areas.

 For access to all of our research and data we've collected over the last 20+ years, then join today and access the best research tools for hunting Bison in Arizona including Draw Odds, Consultations and much more.
 Go on more hunts with better information!